 It is essential that the information the link is pointing to is also useful to the readers.
 For instance, if it is a blog post talking about the benefits of water damage restoration, you can have a link pointing to a post where you discussed causes of water damage in the home or the process followed during restoration.

 Another benefit of the optimized internal links is that your audience will eventually spend more time on the posts and subsequently go to the pages where related content is contained.

 When your readers stay longer on the page, your site’s conversion rates go up and so does the number of new visitors because followed links have the potential to bring in their followers.
 However, you have to make sure that in the first place you improved the speed of your website because failure to do so will ultimately lead to increased bounce rates.

 Now, the best part is that links have a potential to improve page ranks.
 Google has a metric that measures the importance of a page depending on the number of backlinks that it receives.
-If our Home Page already ranks well for specific keywords, then through internal links, the link juice will eventually spread to other pages(Page1, Page2, Page3).
+If our Home Page already ranks well for specific keywords, then through internal links, the link equity will eventually spread to other pages(Page1, Page2, Page3).
 The subsequent pages will, therefore, get a higher rank because of their association with a page that is considered an authority.

 Top 3 Common Internal Linking Mistakes To Avoid In Your SEO Strategy.

 Most people who are trying to do their own optimization vaguely understand the importance of aspects such as internal links, but they still make mistakes in the process.

 Here are the top 3 of the common mistakes made in the process of site architecture: